Dr Sarah Spencer, PhD, BMedSci, CertMRCSLT, Reg HCPC, FHEA

 email : email@example.com

-I am a speech and language therapist, with a clinical expertise in persisting and complex speech and language difficulties.
-In September 2011, I joined Human Communication Sciences as a lecturer in developmental speech, language and communication difficulties.
-My research covers adolescent language disorders, vocabulary skills and interventions, evidence-based practice in speech and language therapy and use of outcome measures, and social class and language.
+My clinical and academic work addresses educational inequality and injustice related to language, social class, and special educational needs.
+My research addresses adolescent language disorders, speech and language therapy interventions, and social class and language.
 I am interested in mixed methods research, co-producing research with non-academic partners, and qualitative research within healthcare settings.

-Adolescent language difficulties: I recently completed a study investigating adolescent vocabulary skills and developing an intervention programme to support adolescents to learn academic words such as ‘discriminate’ and ‘evaluate’.
-This was in partnership with Billie Lowe, Dr Judy Clegg and Prof Joy Stackhouse.
-The project resulted in a short course in boosting vocabulary and word learning skills in small groups, combining psycholinguistic and sociolinguistic approaches.
-The materials for delivering this short vocabulary intervention are available free here.
-This was evaluated using a mixed-method, delayed intervention design.
+Adolescent language disorders: This project investigates adolescent vocabulary skills and evaluates the impact of an intervention programme to support adolescents to learn academic words such as ‘discriminate’ and ‘evaluate’.
+The project is a partnership with Dr Billie Lowe, Dr Judy Clegg and Prof Joy Stackhouse.
+The project includes a short intervention programme for boosting vocabulary and word learning skills in small groups, combining psycholinguistic and sociolinguistic approaches, and the materials are freely available here.

-My current research builds on previous work on language, education, social disadvantage and adolescence.
-My PhD was awarded in 2010, titled ‘Language and socioeconomic inequality in adolescence: abilities and attitudes’.
-For my thesis, I worked with a group of 150 adolescents, collecting data on their own views of their language skills in addition to using standardized assessments to explore associations between language levels and educational outcomes.
-The thesis discussed issues such as: the complexity of language assessment, undetected and unsupported language impairment, and the need to involve adolescents in decision-making.
-It also examined adolescents’ communicative expertise and the role of language in identity construction and group unity.
+Language and social disadvantage in schools: My PhD thesis is titled ‘Language and socioeconomic inequality in adolescence: abilities and attitudes’.
+The thesis discussed issues such as: associations between social class and vocabulary knowledge, the complexity of language assessment, and the need to address undetected and unsupported language disorders in secondary schools.
+The project highlighted young people’s communicative expertise and the role of language constructing style, stance, alignment, and social distance.
+I am interested in how this competence can be valued within classrooms and used as the basis for collaborative language development work.
 Following the completion of my PhD, participants sat their GCSE exams aged 16 years and I examined the associations between these GCSE outcomes, their language profiles from when they were 14 years old, and measures of socioeconomic status.

 Multidisciplinary collaborations: A central theme of my research is working collaboratively in multi-disciplinary teams.
 With education, I worked on the project ‘Communication Supporting Environments: developing a tool for use in Key Stage 1’ (Part of the Better Communication Research Programme) with Prof James Law (Newcastle University), Prof Julie Dockrell and Dr Ioanna Bakopoulou, (Institute of Education).
 The research team developed an evidence-based tool for teachers to use to support communication development in reception, year 1 and year 2 classrooms.
 The observation tool is available as part of a report disseminating the project, published by the Department for Education here: Developing a Communication Supporting Classrooms Observation Tool.